CloudFred1010/urban-climate-data-platform/Readme.md

 - CI/CD pipelines in GitHub Actions ensuring secure, tested, and repeatable deployments
 - Monitoring dashboards and automated remediation using AWS CloudWatch and Lambda
 - QGIS maps showing urban areas at greatest risk from climate factors combined with population exposure
 - An optional SageMaker ML model that predicts vulnerability scores, demonstrating AI-readiness

 ---

-## Why It Matters for a Senior Data Engineer Role
-This project is designed to test and showcase the full spectrum of skills required in a Senior Data Engineer role:

-- Data engineering: Designing and implementing ETL pipelines with Python, Pandas, and PySpark
-- Orchestration: Building production workflows in Airflow
-- Cloud engineering: Deploying and maintaining AWS data services (S3, EMR, Redshift, Lambda, Athena, SageMaker)
-- CI/CD automation: Implementing GitHub Actions pipelines for testing, deployment, and security checks
-- Data quality: Embedding validation and monitoring to ensure reliability
-- Visualisation and analytics: Preparing data for QGIS and BI tools
-- Scalability and security: Using Terraform for reproducible infrastructure, IAM for least-privilege access, and container scanning for compliance

----